 Between the Virginia Museum of Fine Arts Art Mobile and the Chrysler Museum of Art’s Glass Blowing Exhibit, we have worked alongside the arts festival committee to bring these renowned museums to YOU.

-Last year we saw so many Instagram and Facebook photos of the Seward Johnson sculptures on Main Street and we enjoyed seeing the public interaction with these three statues so we’ve committed to bringing ten of them this year, all from the “Familiar Series”.
-They weren’t the only popular spots for photographs and interacting with art because the new Daffodil Mural made headlines and drew regional attention and added to our growing sense of place here on Main Street and in Gloucester.
-This year, we have commissioned another mural and can’t wait to see it take shape during the first few weeks of June on the side of the Rev-It-Up building.
+During 2018 year we saw so many Instagram and Facebook photos of the Seward Johnson sculptures on Main Street and we enjoyed seeing the public interaction with these three statues so much that we brought back ten of them in 2019, all from the “Familiar Series”.
+They weren’t the only popular spots for photographs and interacting with art because our Daffodil Mural and our new Watermen Mural have made headlines that drew regional attention and added to our growing sense of place here on Main Street and in Gloucester.

 There are SO many more events you’ll want to know about so click here to get all of the details.